mikaelvesavuori/azure-cosmosdb-gremlin/README.md

 - High enough credentials to create required resources
 - **Recommended**: Serverless Framework installed on your system

+## Set up CosmosDB (Gremlin API)

+This repo does not currently cover setting up the required CosmosDB (Gremlin) database on Azure.

+It should be pretty easy if you follow the quickstarts at the bottom of this document.
+You only need to:

+- Go to CosmosDB
+- Create a CosmosDB (Gremlin) database
+- Create a container (use `pk` as partition key)
+- Pick out your primary key and set that, along with your database/container names, in `src/config.ts`.

 ## Install

 Install dependencies with `npm install` or `yarn add`.